-Alongside with the gastronomic weeks, Medieval Fairs are some of the most popular family events in Spain.
-Haven´t considered visiting Medieval Fairs in Spain?!
+Alongside the gastronomic weeks, Medieval Fairs are some of the most popular family events in Spain.
+Haven´t you considered visiting Medieval Fairs in Spain?!
 This post will make you change your mind!
 Cause let´s be honest, we all lack those “out-of-this-world” experiences in our daily lives!

 Who wouldn´t like to travel back in time, when the magical characters from the Middle Ages take over?!

 Last weekend we took a day trip to Sant Mateu, Castellon for experiencing a local Medieval Fair.
 Let´s talk more about Medieval Fairs in Spain!